vncntt/vncntt.github.io/content/notes/1%-Improvements.markdown

 4. `Tab+Enter` to fill out forms without using your mouse. `Tab+"Answer"` where you type the answers out from a dropdown menu works too.
 <!-- 5. `Cmd+Shift+m` -> Arrow keys -> `Enter` to navigate between different Google accounts (not sure how much faster this is/if it is faster) -->
 5. Raycast
-   - Clipboard history (I don't use it that much)
+   - Clipboard history ~~(I don't use it that much)~~ I have started using it more.
+It is very useful.
+You have to intentionally find situations where this is helpful since I was so used to switching back and forth when copying different sets of things that I didn't realize I could use this feature.
    - Window management has never been so easy:
       - I bound `Cmd+Shift+j/k` to left/right half for window management.
       - I'm currently in the Raycast free trial since I wanted a custom window management command `Cmd+Shift+n` for largest non-maximized window (see 2).
 We'll see if it's worth it in two weeks.